-The pursuit of water recreation along Florida's Paradise Coast can take you on an airboat ride through the Everglades, paddling among the Isles of Capri or parasailing off Vanderbilt Beach.
+The pursuit of water recreation along Florida's Paradise Coast can take you on an airboat ride through the Everglades, fishing the nearshore and offshore waters, paddling through Rookery Bay or parasailing off Vanderbilt Beach.
 You can even play marine biologist for a day by helping to count dolphins or collect plankton.
 Here are a few of the top ways to get in and on the water.

-Observe playful dolphins and meandering manatees as a participant of the Sea Excursions 10,000 Islands Dolphin Project, a program that combines scientific research with wildlife viewing aboard the Dolphin Explorer.
+Observe playful dolphins as a participant of the 10,000 Islands Dolphin Project, a research-based program that combines scientific research with wildlife viewing during twice daily trips aboard the Dolphin Explorer.

 Assist the onboard naturalist by spotting a mama dolphin with her newborn baby.
 Photograph and identify different dorsal fins, each one unique to an individual dolphin.
-The trip includes a stop at one of many barrier islands, such as Keewaydin Island, where you can collect a rainbow of shells or perhaps catch a rare glimpse of a prowling Florida panther.
+The trip includes a stop at one of many barrier islands, such as Keewaydin Island, where you can collect a rainbow of shells and spot numerous species of coastal birds.

 Go parasailing at Vanderbilt Beach and get a bird's-eye view of north Naples.
 Tour the Rookery Bay Environmental Learning Center, which offers a 2,300-gallon aquarium with immersion bubble to get up-close and personal with numerous living estuarine residents.
 For even more natural interaction, assist a local naturalist with plankton research during a kayak trip.
 Then, return to the lab to view the collected specimens under a microscope.

-Reel in popular game fish such as tarpon, grouper, permit and tripletail in the Gulf of Mexico with Six Chuter Charters.
+Reel in popular game fish such as grouper, permit and tripletail in the Gulf of Mexico or tarpon, snook and redfish in the backcountry and nearshore waters with Grand Slam Light Tackle Sportfishing.
 You can also combine your fishing expedition with sightseeing and explore waters that haven't changed since the early days of the Calusa Indians and Spanish explorers.

-Take an eco-tour into a remote manatee hideout with Manatee Sightseeing Adventure.
+Take an eco-tour into a remote manatee hideout with See Manatees - Manatee Sightseeing Adventure at Port of the Islands, located halfway between Naples and Everglades City.
 You'll experience nature first-hand and see manatees swim or witness one nursing.